Winter League 2019/2020

 - PAIRINGS: There are two Pairings.
 Players 1 & 2 play each other; Players 3 & 4 play each other.

-- SCORING: Matches will always be First to 12 Games (Tie-break at 11-All) but Pairings that use either one or two substitutes can only get a maximum of 9 games added to their team’s score.
+- SCORING and SUBSTITUTIONS: Matches will always be First to 12 Games (Tie-break at 11-All) but Pairings that use either one or two substitutes can only get a maximum of 9 games added to their team’s score.
 Team Captains must complete a Score Sheet at the conclusion of each match.
 (A permanent replacement is not considered as a substitute)

 - QUALIFICATION FOR THE KNOCK-OUT STAGES: The top four teams will go through to the Semi-finals of the Winter League Cup.
 The First-placed team will play the Fourth-placed team; the Second-placed team will play the Third-placed team.
 In the event of two teams being level on points, the winner of the match between the two teams shall be deemed to be placed higher.
 If that match had ended in a draw, then the Winner of the Player1/Player2 match shall be deemed to be placed higher.
 If that was drawn, the team with the fewer subs over the course of the WL shall be deemed higher.